RestrictedPower/HY-446-Project/report/report.md

 ### Turning off garbage collection

-Since our goal was to compare the time differences between the two implementations, we set the garbage collection threshold to a a very large number.
-Thus we avoided any collections would skew our results.
+Since our goal was to compare the time difference between the two implementations, we used the EpsilonGC, a special Garbage Collector that doesn't perform any collections.
+Thus we avoided any collections that would skew our results.

+### Environment

+OS: `Ubuntu 23.04`

+CPU: `AMD Ryzen 7 5800X 8-Core Processor`

+RAM: `32GB`

+JDK: `Openjdk 21-internal 2023-09-19`

+JVM-args: `-Xms15G -Xmx15G -XX:+UnlockExperimentalVMOptions -XX:+UseEpsilonGC`

 ## Generators

 * ReverseRemoval - _original worst case scenario/our best case scenario_
   * This generator produces output that is the worst case scenario for the original implementation of the priority queue, and it is expected to run much faster in our implementation.
 * Insert4Remove1
   * This generator inserts 4 elements, and removes 1 random that is already inside the priority queue.
 * InsertRemoveRandom